 Too Laborious?
 Switch to a Robotic Lawnmower

 We have shared the step-by-step process of winterizing a gas lawnmower.
 It's easy but quite laborious.
-It needs a lot of time and effort, which is the main reason some people skip winterizing their lawnmowers.
+It takes a lot of time and effort, which is why some people skip winterizing their lawnmowers.

 FAQs